slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 2. What is a SLSA level?
 What does it represent?
 What component do we associate it to?
 3. What is SLSA provenance?
 What information does it contain?
 4. What is the necessary metadata to verify SLSA provenance for an artifact?
+5. Read about [dependency caching](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows).
+How might it impact the security of your builds?